HauptmannBoosted/Alter-Ego-Text-Injector/README.md

-# Alter-Ego-Text-Injector
+# Alter-Ego-Text-Injector (Godot Project)
 quick and dirty tool to insert text into the Alter/Ego real-time singing synthesizer VST plugin presets

-This is a tool to inject text from a textfield directly into Alter/Ego preset files.
+This is a tool made to inject text from a textfield directly into Alter/Ego preset files.

 It works by replacing one line in the saved preset, which holds user entered text.